pubnub/contiki/README.md

 * You have to start the `pubnub_process` at some point, preferrably before you initiate any transaction.
 It does not start automatically.
 This enables you to start it at your own convinience.
-The pubnubDemo starts it in `AUTOSTART` list, but you don't have to do it like that.
+The pubnubDemo starts it in the `AUTOSTART_PROCESSES` list, but you don't have to do it like that.